mbaytas/MAVA337Labs/Lab3_Java_LoopsArrays/README.md

 Now lets do some testing.

-- Instantiate a new `Course` object with a name and description of your choosing.
+- Instantiate a new `Course` object.
 - Inspect the `students` variable.
 Confirm that all the names you put in are there.

 ### 2) for Loops